 Specialty Accounting Division

-Capital Assets (CA) Section
+Capital Improvements and Fixed Assets Section

-Special Revenue Funds
+Capital Projects and Special Revenue Funds

 Capital Projects Funds are used to account for and report financial resources that are restricted, committed, or assigned to expenditure for the acquisition or construction of major capital facilities.
 Special Revenue Funds, such as the Special Gas Tax Street Improvement Fund and the Street Division Operations Fund, are used to account for the proceeds of specific revenue sources (other than those for debt service or major capital projects) that are restricted or committed to expenditures for specified purposes.